Decent-Partners/Decent-overview/README.md

 - [MoCDA](https://mocda.org): Advancing the position of digital art in a global context through curatorial insight and education.
 - [New-Futures](https://new-futures.co): Curated drops from established and emerging artists that explore new possibilities in NFTs.
 - [Four To The Floor](https://fttf.tv): MTV for the crypto-generation.
+- [ACJR](https://acjr.network/): The Association of Cryptocurrency Journalists and Researchers.
 - [Portico Studios](https://theportico.uk): Community run digital studio, gallery and events space.
 - [Auto Fabrica](https://autofabrica.com): A multidisciplinary mobility design collective.
 - [Weapons of Reason](https://weaponsofreason.com): Making it easier to understand complex global issues.